YolaniZ/YOLZIT318-pto2508-GroupA-Yolani-Zito/README.md

     - Reflect on how these industries/roles align with your skills, interests, and values.
     - Identify any gaps or areas for further exploration.

+    **How these industries/roles align with your skills, interest and values**

+    - I have strong interest in UX/UI Design, Software Development, and Cybersecurity, which are central to the tech industry and offer dynamic, impactful career paths.
+    - My curiosity in DevOps reflects a desire to work in collaborative, fast-paced environments that value innovation and continuous improvement.
+    - Your value for continuous learning fits perfectly with tech roles that require ongoing skill development and adaptation to new tools and frameworks.
+    - Collaboration and transparency are core to Agile teams and DevOps cultures, making those environments a natural fit for your working style.
+    - Recognition and growth are often emphasized in tech companies and startups, offering clear paths for advancement and skill-building.

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):